-As of April 2022, we're discontinuing support for several capabilities, including the C SDK.
-For more details, including how you can easily prepare for this transition, see our Support Forum post.
+From April 2022, we don't support the C SDK capability.
+For more details, see our Support Forum post.

 Your C application requires two configuration values:

 All other configuration values are optional, and typically the default settings do not need to be changed.
 However, when necessary, you can adjust New Relic's C SDK configuration.